Qué pobres tan ricos

-Qué pobres tan ricos, is a Mexican telenovela produced by Rosy Ocampo and broadcast by Canal de las Estrellas.
+Qué pobres tan ricos (English title: The Poor Rich Family), is a Mexican telenovela produced by Rosy Ocampo and broadcast by Canal de las Estrellas.
 It is based on Colombian telenovela Pobres Rico.

 Jaime Camil and Zuria Vega star as the protagonists; with Arturo Peniche as the co-protagonist; while Mark Tacher, Ingrid Martz, Tiare Scanda and the first actress Raquel Pankowsky star as the main antagonists, with the participation of Sylvia Pasquel, Manuel "Flaco" Ibáñez, and the first actress Queta Lavat.

 As of November 11, 2013, Las Estrellas started broadcasting Qué pobres tan ricos weeknights at 20:25, replacing Libre para amarte.
 The last episode was broadcast on June 29, 2014, with Mi corazón es tuyo replacing it the following day.

 Univision broadcast Qué pobres tan ricos from January 6, 2014, weeknights at 22:00, replacing one hour of Lo que la vida me robó.
 The last episode was broadcast on August 24, 2014, with La malquerida replacing it the following day.

-As February 6, 2017, Tlnovelas broadcasts Qué pobres tan ricos at 07:00, 13:00 and 19:00 and later 09:50, 15:40 and 21:30 Replacing Por ella soy Eva.
-The Last episode broadcast on September 29, 2017, with Hasta que el dinero nos separe replacing it the following day.

 The finale of Qué pobres tan ricos averaged 3.9 million viewers on Univision.